a23956491z/all_notes/Programming Lang/RISC-V.md

 Each RISC-V hardware thread *hart*, has it's user register state .

 the `FENCE` instruction is used to order device I/O and memory accesses as viewed by other RISC-V harts and external devices or coprocessors.

+Basically, RISC-V doesn't promise the order of accesses in multiple I/O devices and threads, and `FENCE` are invented to determine the order.

 >Informally, no other RISC-V hart or external device can observe any operation in the successor set following a FENCE before any operation in the predecessor set preceding the